 The Black Mountains

-The northeasternmost section of the Brecon Beacons National Park is known as the Black Mountains.
+Take in breathtaking views of the northeasternmost section of the Brecon Beacons National Park, the Black Mountains.
 The Black Mountains displays awesome remoteness, only partly tamed by human habitation.
 Tiny villages, isolated churches and delightful lanes are folded into the undulating green landscape.